- In Brussels-Capital region, regular house prices increased by 4.3% (3.1% inflation-adjusted) to €368,941

 Square metre (sq. m.) prices of apartments and houses in the prime districts of Brussels have been increasing, according to the latest survey of Global Property Guide.
 So too have rents.

 All of the apartments and houses included in our survey are located in the prime areas of Brussels.
-The prime areas are Auderghem, Brussels City, Etterbeek, Ixelles, St. Gilles, Uccle, Woluwe-St. Pierre, and Woluwe-St. Lambert.
+The prime areas we took were Laeken, Nieder-over-Heembeck, Auderghem, Ixelles, St. Gilles, Uccle, Woluwe-St. Pierre, and Woluwe-St. Pierre.
 Our survey included around 2,300 apartments and houses.

 Capital Gains: Capital gains tax of 16.5% is payable on gains on developed property held for less than five years.
 After a holding period of five years, no Capital Gains Tax is payable.